 I think I have a good compromise of what ‘most’ of the population do vs what I am trying to do.
 I don’t ask people to cook certain food for me and will eat the plant-based foods around me if people aren’t aware.

 I don’t get too concerned about a plate that has meat on it touching my vegetables and will eat around them.
-I consume some dairy products like cheeses, cream and ice-cream, but I aim to leave them for special occasions and tend to opt for non-dairy milks for my day to day lifestyle.
+I consume some dairy products like cheeses, cream and ice cream, but I aim to leave them for special occasions and tend to opt for non-dairy kinds of milk for my day to day lifestyle.

 I’m not forever trying to convince others to follow my choice, I have found what works for me and that doesn’t mean it will work for everyone!
 I think if you are looking to move into plant-based diets, you must be prepared for change and some questions from others.
 Foods won’t be the same and sometimes it takes a little more effort but making small changes can make the process easier.